jmtt89/AndroidAppDemo/README.md

 Open Android Studio.

-If you are in the Android Studio start screen, you can select *Open an existing Android Studio project*, browse where you cloned the repository and open it.
+If you are in Android Studio start screen, you can select *Open an existing Android Studio project*, browse where you cloned the repository and open it.
 If you are already in Android Studio, select **File > Open**, and use this same path.

 -------
 ## Configure **Google Cloud Messaging**